jpavley/Lifespan-Third-Try/BUGS.md

 ## Open

-- The readme tab can take a very long time to load.
 - The app can take a very long time to load.
 - The plurality of connecting verbs doesn't agree with plural pronouns (they, their)